mikehaertl/php-pdftk/README.md

     ->saveAs('filled.pdf');
 ```

-> Note: When filling in UTF-8 data, you should always add the needAppearances() option.
+**Note:** When filling in UTF-8 data, you should always add the `needAppearances()` option.
-> This will make sure, that the PDF reader takes care of using the right fonts for rendering,
+This will make sure, that the PDF reader takes care of using the right fonts for rendering,
-> something that pdftk can't do for you.
+something that pdftk can't do for you.
+Also note that `flatten()` doesn't really work well
+if you have special characters in your data.

 #### Create a XFDF/FDF file from a PHP array

-> Note: This is a bonus feature that is not available from `pdftk`.
+This is a bonus feature that is not available from `pdftk`.

 ```php
 use mikehaertl\pdftk\FdfFile;